Carolina College of Natural Health Sciences

 The sweetness of beetroot causes higher blood sugar levels which leaves the body feeling relaxed and satisfied.

 Alongside this, the cleansing effect of the root reduces toxins in the system.
 This allows the nerves to feel more at ease and less jittery.
-One experiment participant noted, "my tongue trembled less", which was the case for six students.
-Only 2 noted that their tongue trembled more.
+Notice how beets affect the trembling of your tongue in the mirror.

 Warming, Relaxing Aphrodisiac